Leadformance/generator-bridge-template/README.md

 **Note:** you should update the tasks as soon as you resume work on a previous project.
 This will give you the latest features, and as tasks are part of the repo, everyone will benefit from an update.

+### I get `npm ERR!` errors when installing/updating the generator!

+This might be a permission issue.
+[This StackOverflow](http://stackoverflow.com/a/16151707) post might help you:

+`sudo chown -R `whoami` ~/.npm`

+Then try installing again.

+If you still have issue, try prefixing your commands with sudo, like `sudo npm install ...`.

 ## Best-practices

 ### SCSS & JS